Whenever my wife is on the phone, I can usually tell who she is talking to.

-The answer came out of the pantry as boxes of brownie mix and landed on the counter.
+The answer landed on the counter.
 Plop, Plop, plop.

-“And…” she instructed, “you will cut each batch into squares then you will count out four squares and put them on individual paper plates.
-Each plate will then go into a baggie and you will label each bag with the price and a date.”
+“And…” she instructed, “after you cut each batch into squares.
+You will count out four squares and place them on individual paper plates.
+Each plate will then go into a baggie and each bag will be labeled with a price and the date.”

-“Sounds like a lot of work,” I said, “how about just giving them a donation?”
+“Sounds like a lot of work,” I observed, “how about just giving them a donation?”

 “You can do that – but you still have to bake the brownies.”

-I understand the idea of giving.
-I understand the importance of keeping traditions alive – but I also understand what it means to bite down on a brownie made by a resentful old man.
+I appreciate the idea of giving.
+I respect the importance of keeping traditions alive – but I also understand what it means to bite down on a brownie made by a resentful old man.

-Then a few days later when she was balancing the checkbook, she asked, “What is this $30 check to Oak Grove Lutheran for?
+A few days later when balancing the checkbook, she paused to ask, “What is this $10 check to Oak Grove Lutheran?
 I don’t remember doing anything involving them.”